Proverbs 24:3-4

 A life, family, or community is built and sustained through wisdom rather than mere material effort.

-3 Through wisdom a house is built; by understanding it is established;
+3 By wisdom a house is built and by understanding it is established;

-4 by knowledge the rooms are filled with all rare and beautiful treasure.
+4 through knowledge its rooms are filled with every precious and beautiful treasure.

 A life, family, or community is built and sustained through wisdom rather than mere material effort.